-AS 4106 Meat and Dairy Technology (2: 15/30/55)
+19. AS 4106 Meat and Dairy Technology (2: 15/30/55)

-Slaughtering and dressing, cuts, composition and structure of meat; Antimortem and post-mortem glycolysis of meat products; Physiological aspects; muscle proteins and lipid profile; Factors affecting muscle function and composition: Keeping and eating quality of meat, properties of fresh meat, odour, colour, water holding capacity, texture profile and artificial tenderization; Stress on the animal: stress and the meat quality such as PSE and DFD in meat quality.
+of meat, properties of fresh meat, odour, colour, water holding capacity, texture profile and artificial tenderization; Stress on the animal; stress and the meat quality such as PSE and DFD in meat quality.
 Comminuted meat; preparation of various kinds of fresh and cooked meat.
-Products: canning, heat processing, sausages, ham, bacon, barbecuing: Principles of packaging; Product characteristics packaging requirements.
+Products: canning, heat processing, sausages, ham, bacon, barbecuing; Principles of packaging; Product characteristics affecting packaging requirements.
 Packaging material and their characteristics.
 Principles and practices of production of high-quality milk; Advances in methods of chilling and preservation of milk.
-Thermal processing of milk, principles and methods, types of UHT-processing plants.
+Thermal processing of milk. principles and methods, types of UHT-processing plants.
 Bacteriological, physical, chemical and nutritional effects of processing on milk.
-Processing of liquid milk, fermented milk products, cheese, ghee, butter, ice-cream, sweetenedcondensed milk and dried milk powder.
+Processing of liquid milk, fermented milk products, cheese, ghee, butter, icecream, sweetened-condensed milk and dried milk powder.
 Preservation of milk and platform test; Packing, storage and marketing of milk products.
 Recent advances in utilization of dairy byproducts in product development, preservation of milk products.

-AS 4107 Mineral Nutrition in Ruminants (2:15/30/55)
+20. AS 4107 Mineral Nutrition in Ruminants (2:15/30/55)